DylanTinianov/RSA_EncryptionGUI/README.md

 # RSA_EncruptionkGUI
-This Software is designed to encrypt a Client's textfile and send it over a network socket to a Host for decrpytion and storage
+This Software is designed to encrypt a Client's textfile and send it over a network socket to a Host for decryption and storage

 # Usage
 ### Before Use